 Credit files have a lot of mystery and misinformation associated with them.
 This is because most people have never seen their own credit file and don’t know what is on it.

 What is a credit file?
 Your credit file is a record of the information that creditors think is relevant for assessing you for credit.
-It is kept by a credit reporting bureau; in Australia this is Veda Advantage and Dun & Bradstreet.
+It is kept by a credit reporting bureau; in Australia this is Equifax (formerly Veda Advantage) and Dun & Bradstreet.

 What information is stored on your credit file?